tc39/proposal-resizablearraybuffer/README.md

 - Both `ResizableArrayBuffer` and `GrowableSharedArrayBuffer` are designed to be direct buffers where the virtual memory is reserved for the address range but not backed by physical memory until needed.

-- _TypedArray_s that are backed by resizable and growable buffers have more complex, but similar-in-kind, logic to detachment checks.
-The performance expectation is that these _TypedArray_s will be slower than _TypedArray_s backed by fixed-size buffers.
+- TypedArrays that are backed by resizable and growable buffers have more complex, but similar-in-kind, logic to detachment checks.
+The performance expectation is that these TypedArrays will be slower than TypedArrays backed by fixed-size buffers.

-- _TypedArray_s that are backed by resizable and growable buffers are recommended to have a distinct hidden class from _TypedArray_s backed by fixed-size buffers for maintainability of security-sensitive fast paths.
+- TypedArrays that are backed by resizable and growable buffers are recommended to have a distinct hidden class from TypedArrays backed by fixed-size buffers for maintainability of security-sensitive fast paths.
 This unfortunately makes use sites polymorphic.

 ## FAQ and design rationale tradeoffs